stagedml/pylightnix/README.md

 Rational
 --------

+* Q: Why based on Nix ideas?
+* A: There are many solutions in the area of software deployment.
+Besides Nix, we know all the traditional package managers, Docker, AppImage, VirtualBox, other virtualizers.
+One property of Nix we want to highlight is it's low system requirements.
+Basically, Nix' core may work on a system which has only a filestorage and symlinks.
+Here we try to follow this trend by keeping the number of dependencies low while providing a competitive set of features.

 * Q: Why does the API contain mostly functions and almost no classes?
 * A: Several reasones: a) This would allow us to keep users informed about the API changes.
 We are trying to avoid changes in functions which are already